prymitive/karma/docs/CONFIGURATION.md

 - `prefix` - URL root for karma, you can use to if you wish to serve it from location other than `/`.
 This option is mostly useful when using karma behind reverse proxy with other services on the same IP but different URL root.
+- `tls:cert` - path to a TLS certificate, enables listening on HTTPS instead of HTTP,
+- `tls:key` - path to a TLS key, required when `tls.cert` is set

 Example where karma would listen for HTTP requests on `http://1.2.3.4:80/karma/`